-A little grammar pedantry for you this week.
+A little musical grammar in the spotlight this week.

-Sticklers who’ve listened to G-Eazy and Halsey’s Him and I will flinch at the mismatched pronouns.
+Sticklers who’ve listened to G-Eazy and Halsey’s Him and I might flinch at the mismatched pronouns.
 Him and I can’t go together, just as he and her, or them and she can’t.

 As English is governed by the subject-verb-object sentence structure, it’s tempting to think Halsey should sing In the end it’s him and me.